-There is something for everyone in the greater Washington County.
+There is something for everyone in the greater Washington County area.

 Washington County is in Southwest Virginia near the Blue Ridge Mountains, which surround Abingdon and provide residents and visitors with great scenery.
 A majority of Washington County is also in the Great Valley region of Virginia, which includes lakes, rivers and streams for fishing and boating, and also accessible to adventurers are the Appalachian Trail and the Virginia Creeper Trail.